Skip to Content

 One of the realities of a trip to Texas is that it’s warm more often than not.
 Sometimes, it’s actually blazing hot.
 So as much as we loved lazing around at Treaty Oak, we needed to cool off.
 It was time to head to another one of the most famous swimming holes around, Hamilton Pool.

-Natural pool and grotto
+Natural pool and grotto.

 The grotto at Hamilton Pool

-Meat cooking on a BBQ
+Meat cooking on a large indoor barbecue.

 Cooking at Salt Lick

 The Salt Lick is one of the older barbecue joints in Texas and a very popular road trip stop.
-For more than 50 years, they have been slow cooking brisket, pulled pork, and other meats, and winning just about every award there is.
+For more than 50 years, they have been slow cooking brisket and other meats, and winning just about every award there is.
+We always go for the pulled pork and a bit of sausage—with pickles and onions, of course.
+Since it’s the South, there’s always sweet tea and soda, or you can get wine from Salt Lick Cellars next door.

 Back in Dripping Springs, we decided to end the night at the Sidecar Tasting Room.
 The cozy house serves wines from Bell Springs Winery along with a limited menu, and we loved trying all their Mediterranean varietals.
 A glass of Tempranillo and a little guitar finished out our day in Dripping Springs.